WorldWideTelescope/worldwide-telescope-webgl-sdk-reference/wwtcontrol.md

 * [load-additional-imagery](http://webhosted.wwt-forum.org/webengine-examples/#load-additional-imagery)

-### WWTControl SetForegroundImageByName Method
+### WWTControl setForegroundImageByName Method

-The **SetForegroundImageByName** method loads an image to use as the view foreground.
+The **setForegroundImageByName** method loads an image to use as the view foreground.

 #### Parameters